Dry Skin Problems: How to Protect Your Skin in Rainy Weather

 Loving the sweater weather?
 Make sure you bundle up in fabrics that are smooth and not scratchy if you have .
 Try cotton, silk, or other natural fibers that let your skin breathe without irritating the skin with rough fibers.
 These can snag on dry, flaky skin, which is not only uncomfortable and annoying — it can also irritate the skin, cause itching, or lead to infection.

 Use Lotion with SPF

 Dry skin needs an extra layer of protective moisture, so don’t skip the lotion.
 Apply it all over your body immediately after showering, while your skin is still a bit damp.
 This keeps the water on your skin from evaporating, so it stays hydrated longer.
-Try Vaseline Healthy Bright SPF 24 PA++, which moisturizes dry skin with Vaseline Jelly and brightens it with Vitamin B3.
+Try using Vaseline lotion for dry skin.
+Vaseline Healthy Bright SPF 24 PA++ moisturizes dry skin with Vaseline Jelly and brightens it with .
 It also delivers protection from UV rays and environmental pollution, which can also trigger irritation and dryness.

 Address your dry skin problems with the tips above and give it extra care this rainy season.